content-left-bg.png

 Principals

-• Make a decision to approve or not approve a T4 application
+• Make a decision to approve or not approve a Temporary Residential Application (T4) (DoE employees only)

-• Consider the T4 application recommendation of the transport assessor
+• Consider the T4 application recommendation of the school transport assessor

-• Arrange for approved T4 applications to be sent to the appropriate Translink office.
+• Arrange for approved T4 applications to be sent to the appropriate Translink office, and regional PEOSS.

 • Make a decision to approve or not approve the transport application